-Freestyle Specialist 2-3 Workbook and Quiz
+Freestyle Specialist 2-3 Workbook

-Your completed workbook needs to be received with your event registration for the FS-2 or FS-3 two weeks prior to the on-snow event.
-80% accuracy on the online quiz is required.
+Completed workbooks need to be received with your event registration for the FS-2 or FS-3.
 Having the workbook finished ahead of time will prepare you for the material that will be covered on-snow, as well as give us a reference of your background and level of understanding regarding freestyle elements.
 During the event there may or may not be time spent indoors going through the responses, so it is important that it be completed prior to your arrival.
-Although they are not necessarily graded, your responses used to establish your qualifications as an FS 2-3 instructor.
+Although they are not necessarily graded, your responses used to establish your qualifications as an FS 1 instructor.
 Incomplete or illegible workbooks will result in no certificate being given.